carter-reynolds/pyRPG/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Documentation to come, but you can follow the steps below to get a copy running for development or tinkering.

 ### Prerequisites